jagd/DSPSL/README.md

 from parallel computing, therefore OpenMP or threading is not included.

 ## Change Log
-- 2016-08-17: Version 1.0 releases. *Port the code and build steps to the new compilers and x64.
-Add License.*
+- 2016-08-17: Version 1.0 releases.
+    - Port the code and build steps to the new compilers.
+    - Port to x64.
+    - Add License.
-- 2012-05-06: Version 0.4 releases. *Buffer initialization bug was fixed.*
+- 2012-05-06: Version 0.4 releases.
+    - Fix buffer initialization bug.
 - 2012-04-21: First working version.

 ## Building
-Since it does not have any dependency than Win32APIs for the GUI, The build system consists of simple Makefiles and batch files.
+Since it does not have any dependency than Win32APIs for the GUI, the build system consists of simple Makefiles and batch files.

 ### For Windows
 The program can be built under GCC or Visual C++: